coder/coder/docs/ides/configuring-emacs-tramp.md

    ansi_term_announce
    ```
    Ansi Term expects the terminal running inside of it to send escape codes to inform Emacs of the hostname, user, and working directory.
 The above code sends these escape codes and associated data whenever the terminal logs in and whenever the directory changes.

-The expression in step 1 lets Emacs know that you are accessing the hostname these escape codes announce via SSH.
+### `eshell`
+The `eshell` mode will perform directory tracking by default, no additional configuration is needed.